chayan-jain/ToDO_Django-App/README.md

 3) Run the command :-> python manage.py runserver
 4) Open the url:-> http://127.0.0.1:8000/
 5) GUI will be provided for further functionalities

+Screenshots are also attached to visualize the project